You are here

 How will students be admitted to courses from the wait list?

-Laboratory sections will begin meeting during the week of Monday, January 29, 2017.
 Anyone enrolled in a lab section who is not present at the first meeting of that section will lose their place in that section and hence in the course.
 That place will then be offered to a person on the wait list.
 During the first week of labs, you should report to your course's designated location 15 minutes before the scheduled start of each lab time you have selected on the wait list.
-These locations are: Baker Lobby (outside of 131 Baker Lab) for CHEM 2080, 2090 and outside of G29 Baker Lab for Chem 2900, 3030.
+These locations are: Outside of G29 Baker Lab for Chem 2900, 3030.
 Once the Teaching Assistants have taken attendance in the labs, any empty places will be immediately filled by students on the wait list who are present at the designated location for their course.
 If you do not get into a particular lab section, you should return to your course's designated location at the next lab time you indicated on the wait list.
 You must be present at your course's designated location and signed up on the wait list to be admitted to a lab section.